 the battery can be CAREFULLY unplugged from the main PC board.
 The LED

 charge indicator will just stay in constant "dimmer" RED.
 This way one will not

 have to worry any overheating of the SR-0509U analog power supply.
-HOWEVER, the battery should be connected (and properly charged) when doing any firmware updates !
+HOWEVER, the battery should be connected (and properly charged) when doing any firmware updates (see below) !

 I will NOT be held responsible for any info that is listed here

 Solid Case / Front Mounted Encoders / Large Rear Mounted Internal Speaker / Cool Operator

 Housed in a solid metal aluminum

 body with a very attractive outer anodized black color.
 It is held